ethanh6/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+I tried to embed a video link in this markdown file, but it seemed like it is impossible so I put the video, as well as the images in the "media" folder.